RayPT808/The-Pacemaker/README.md

 ## Features left to implement

-For future implementation a calendar/schedule system to be added for existing clients to schedule appointments/ training sessions.
++ To improve user experience HTML Web storage could be used to store the previusly input values.
+* A unit conversion feature could be added to change from metric to imperial and back.